lluppesms/bicep.container.registry/readme.md

 ### 3.1: Setup a Bicep Container Registry

 Register and run the pipeline [create-bicep-registry.yml](./azdo/pipelines/create-bicep-container-registry.yml) to create the initial registry.
-To run, this pipeline needs five variables defined: serviceConnectionName, registryName, resourceGroupName, location, and servicePrincipalObjectId.
+To run, this pipeline needs five variables defined on the pipeline definition: serviceConnectionName, registryName, resourceGroupName, location, and servicePrincipalObjectId.

-Alternatively, you could run a command similar to the one below to create a container registry in a resource group
+Alternatively, you could run a command similar to the one below to create a container registry in a resource group manually.

 ``` bash
 $resourceGroupName = 'yourResourceGroup'